 But the question often asked is: “are French Bulldogs born with tails? “ The answer to that question is quite simple: the answer is NO!

 So do French Bulldogs have tails?
 And if so, why are they so short?
 Let’s take a quick look at these questions which can be answered in two shakes of a French Bulldog puppy’s tail!

 A dog's tail serves as a counterbalance when it is running.
 If you watch a dog walk along some sort of narrow surface, you'll see that the tail will move from side to side and up and down, in concert with the dog’s head and body.

 This helps to maintain the dog’s balance by putting the weight of its tail on the opposite side of the dog’s tilt, in much the same way that a tightrope walker will use a balance bar to stay balanced on the tightrope.

 Dogs also use their tails as a means of communication.
 Everybody knows that your dog greets you with a happy wagging tail when you walk through the door.
 And even though French bulldogs have extremely short tails, they make up for this by waggling their rear ends with joy and happiness whenever they see you!

 A common question that owners of French Bulldogs are often asked is “are Frenchies born with tails or are they cut off or docked for cosmetic reasons after birth?”

-When you think about it, cutting anything off an animal for cosmetic reasons is a pretty nasty thing to.
+When you think about it, cutting anything off an animal for cosmetic reasons would be a pretty nasty thing to do.
 And so it's great to be able to say that French bulldogs are actually born without tails...or at least with extremely short, almost invisible tails.

 Some French Bulldog tails are screw-shaped.
 Some have a little bit of a curve.
 And still others are very short and quite straight.
 The stumpy tail is the result of many many years of selective breeding.